-Use these tips to save time when cooking at home.
-Visit MyPlate Kitchen to discover delicious and budget-friendly recipes your family will love.
+Use these tips to save time when cooking.
+Visit MyPlate Kitchen to find tasty and budget-friendly recipes.

 Organize your kitchen.

-Keep frequently used items such as cooking oils/sprays, spatulas, cutting boards, and spices within easy reach.
+Keep items you use most often, like cooking oils/sprays, spatulas, cutting boards, and spices within easy reach.
 This will save you from having to search for them later.